HTTPX offers a standard synchronous API by default, but also gives you the option of an async client if you need it.

 Let's take this Starlette application as an example:

-from starlette.applications import Starlette from starlette.responses import HTMLResponse from starlette.routing import Route async def hello(): return HTMLResponse("Hello World!") app = Starlette(routes=[Route("/", hello)])
+from starlette.applications import Starlette from starlette.responses import HTMLResponse from starlette.routing import Route async def hello(request): return HTMLResponse("Hello World!") app = Starlette(routes=[Route("/", hello)])

 We can make requests directly against the application, like so:

-For some more complex cases you might need to customise the ASGI dispatch.
+For some more complex cases you might need to customise the ASGI transport.
 This allows you to:

 - Inspect 500 error responses rather than raise exceptions by setting